CLNEulalia/Haikus/README.md

 owners of this repository:

 1. Fork and clone this repository.
-1. Change into the new directory.
+1. Change into the new directory and create a development branch to work on.
 1. Fulfill the listed requirements.

 When you have fulfilled the requirements below, make a pull request on this repository to turn in your work.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am ET.

 ## Requirements

 Work through the following instructions:

-1. Open the current directory in your text editor (`code .` or `atom .`).
+1. Open the current directory in your text editor (`code .`).
 1. Create a text file named `your_gh_username.txt`, e.g. `nickolds.txt`.
 1. Write a haiku on a topic of your choice, commit your changes, and push those changes with `git push`.